adamsilver/fdpb/01-a-registration-form.md

 Arguably there is nothing more important than content.
 Users don't come to your website to enjoy the design.
 They come to enjoy the content or the result of using a service.

 Even the most thought-out, inclusive and beautifully designed experience counts for nothing if we ignore the words used to construct error messages.
-One study shows that showing custom messages increased conversion by 0.5% which equated to more than £250,000 in yearly revenue[^15].
+One study shows that showing custom messages increased conversion by 0.5% which equated to more than £250,000 in yearly revenue[^].

 > “Content is the user experience”